vkuzel/Quantum-Leap-Gradle-Plugin/README.md

     * spring.datasource.url
     * spring.datasource.username
     * spring.datasource.password
-* New `discoverProjectDependencies` task that discovers dependencies between project's modules and serializes this structure to [`projectDependencies.ser`](https://github.com/vkuzel/Gradle-Project-Dependencies) files into resources directory of every module.
+* New `discoverProjectDependencies` task.
+It discovers dependencies between project's modules and serializes this structure into [`projectDependencies.ser`](https://github.com/vkuzel/Gradle-Project-Dependencies) files and puts those into the resources directory of every module.
   Structure is used in Quantum Leap project to sort resources loaded from various modules, etc.
 * Upgrades Thymeleaf to version 3.x.
 * Adds [Maven Central Repository](http://search.maven.org) and [JitPack Repository](https://jitpack.io) to all projects in the multi-project build.